jace-1215/CSCE676-Project/README.md

 - Centrality strongly correlates with growth in naive analysis
 - In-degree performs as well as or better than PageRank
 - After adjustment, effects shrink or reverse
-- Suggests centrality reflects structure rather than causal influence
+- Suggests centrality reflects structure rather than true causal influence

 ---